WRI 101 - Course list for Writing in the Liberal Arts

 Recent Oscar-related controversies have highlighted the representation of race on film.
 This course will provide students with analytic tools for approaching this topic from a variety of angles.
 Just as some films depict racial strife, whether historically known or obscured, they also draw on familiar categories that we may or may not recognize.
 The “white savior” model, for instance, has received its share of critique.
 But how should we think about scenarios that turn the historically oppressed into characters with magical or superhero powers?
 Equally important, what racial assumptions underpin films that seem, on the surface, to tell stories about what we perceive as a universal norm?
 And finally, how do the various facets of our own, individual identities filter our perceptions of what we see on film?
 This course will hone writing skills, foster critical thinking, and encourage collegial discussion of a perennially controversial subject.
 Assignments will consist of three majors projects, each with stages of drafting, peer critique, and revision.

-WRI 101 [B]: Arab Prisons and Cultural Production
+WRI 101 [B] and [BB]: Arab Prisons and Cultural Production

 TR 8:15 - 9:30